How does the LSBA decide on bill positions?

 and its House of Delegates’ policies

 strongly guide the Legislation Committee and the BOG.
-So, while a bill may be a good or bad bill for any number of reasons, it may not be one which fits within the guidelines that the LSBA must follow.
-Please review the By Laws
+So, while a bill may be a good or bad bill for any number of reasons, it may not be one which fits within the strict guidelines that the LSBA must follow.
+Please review the LSBA By-Laws

 and the House of Delegates' policies.

-The most effective supporting document is one which advocates for your bill position using the criteria contained in By Laws' Article XI (2) Criteria for Determining Positions
+The most effective supporting document is one which advocates for your bill position using the criteria contained in Article XI.2 of the LSBA By-Laws, Criteria for Determining Positions

-If you have any questions, please contact the Legislation Committee staff liaison.
+If you have any questions, please contact the Legislation Committee staff liaison, Richard P. Lemmler, Jr.